windwp/windline.nvim/README.md

 ```

-We offer a built-in animations and color library for statusline.
+We offer a built-in animations and color library for status line.
 I know it is not useful but why not :).

 It is not loaded if you don't use animations.